Planning your Trip

 Visit a number of websites and find out which has the best deal.
 Work out how much you would get in total, rather than just looking at the rates or the commission.

 If you are going on a long flight, remember that jet lag can become an issue.
 You will be excited when you arrive, but give yourself a day to chill out and take it easy so you can fully adapt.
-And if you can get some sleep on the flight, even just a few minutes, this can sometimes help to reduce the effects of jet lag.
+If you can get some sleep on the flight, even just a few minutes, this can help to reduce the effects of jet lag.